robertareis5/SLPI-water-renewal/README.md

 ## Data

-This repository contains datasets used in the SisBaHiA® hydrodynamic simulations for the Piratininga-Itaipu Lagoon System (SLPI).
+This repository contains datasets used in the SisBaHiA® simulations for the Piratininga-Itaipu Lagoon System (SLPI).

 ---